mattMusser/portfolio-kami/_portfolio/blocchat.md

 My work resulted in a polished real-time chat application that is responsive and user friendly.

 ## Conclusion
 I learned that Bootstrap is a powerful tool to give your website or web application more polish and responsiveness.
-Firebase is a powerful tool which adds great database functionality to websites and web applications.
+Firebase is a powerful tool which adds great database capabilities to websites and web applications through their API without needing to add your own back-end server.